-Healthcare is one of Delaney + Associates’ areas of expertise, and patient engagement – and increasing patient engagement – across Canada is a major focus of our consulting work.
+Healthcare is one of Engage Delaney’ areas of expertise, and patient engagement – and increasing patient engagement – across Canada is a major focus of our consulting work.
 Over the years, we have been involved in a great number of projects planning, implementing, and reporting on patient engagement, as well as building patient engagement into healthcare system decision-making.

 During that time, we have witnessed and reported on a great number of successful projects that have engaged patients effectively and have made system-wide impacts.
 Many of these projects and their stories have been inspiring, mind-shifting, as well as system-shifting – but there is one thing common to many of the stories that causes us concern.

 We notice that even though patients were key participants in these projects – often crucial decision-makers involved in shaping the direction of the conversation and project objectives – when asked about results, outcomes, or impacts of those same projects, patients were uncertain.
 They were uncertain not because they didn’t know what the outcomes might have been or should have been, but simply because they really didn’t know – in the absence of final reporting back to them.

 While other project members or participants might have been in the loop in terms of project outcomes, and might have been able to get more information, patients were not in the know – in terms of how the projects evolved, whether they resulted in positive outcomes, and whether their input made a difference.

 Carefully planned, well-implemented projects with positive results can then be said to be missing a major piece and an important step in the engagement process.
 Key stakeholders are not getting information on whether their input was heard, whether it was incorporated into any of the aspects of the project, and whether their voices made a difference.
 The loop is not being closed and patients are left questioning the value of their input.